Procedure: Review of decision

-- A staff member may seek a review of decisions made in relation to their employment at the University, provided that the decision is concerning one of the following employment matters:
+- A staff member may seek a review of decision made in relation to their employment at the University, provided that the decision is concerning one of the following employment matters:

-- disciplinary action in the form of demotion or serious misconduct, on the grounds that procedural fairness or natural justice was not applied;
+- disciplinary action in the form of demotion or serious misconduct, on the grounds that procedural fairness was not applied;

-- suitability of a redeployment transfer decision to a ‘suitable alternative position’, on the basis that the decision will have a detrimental impact on the staff member’s career standing ;
+- suitability of a redeployment transfer decision to a ‘suitable alternative position’, on the basis that the decision will have a detrimental impact on the staff member’s career standing; and

 - other circumstances as may be determined from time to time by the University.

-Terms of reference and principles for review of decisions
+Terms of reference and principles for review of decision

-- The terms of reference for a review will, in all cases, be the consideration of whether:
+- The terms of reference for a review of decision will, in all cases, be the consideration of whether:

 - the University followed the procedures which were applicable to the original decision;